-- You can do the same tape treatment with other spots on the door, such as the inset for the door lock.
+- You can do the same tape treatment with other door hardware, such as the inset for the door lock or door knobs.

-- Don’t forget, sand down your doors where possible to help the paint adhere to the surface faster.
+- Don’t forget: sand down your doors with a high grit sandpaper where possible to help the paint adhere to the surface faster.

-- Right now, I’m using a base coat of BEHR Ultra Premium prime + paint (only on the first coat — the color tends to yellow so I like the non-primer for the top coat) to make the job go even faster, but the process is still several coats away from the finished product.
+- Right now, I’m using a base coat of BEHR Ultra Premium prime + paint (only on the first coat — the color tends to yellow so I like the non-primer type of paint for the top coat) to make the job go even faster, but the process is still several coats away from the finished product.